mkrogemann/couchdb_connector/README.md

 All create and update operations expect valid JSON documents.
 All read operations return JSON strings exactly as they come from CouchDB.

+## Supported platforms

+This library has been tested against Elixir 1.1.1 and 1.2.0 with CouchDB 1.6.1.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: